AJEKsoft/Merlin-le-Roi/GDD.md

 maximum amount of symbols is 12, each for every month and astrological sign.

+The player needs to cast spells with care: a miscast results in unforseen consequences, sometimes good, and sometimes tragic.

 A large amount of spells is balanced and designed with care; however, as you go later into the game, or decide to continue playing past the win condition, spells become randomly generated.